 Stands & Racks

 Volca users are spoiled for choice when it comes to stands and racks.
-There are dozens of options ranging from DIY, to 3D printed, to metal, to wood, to precision plastic.
+There are dozens of options ranging from 3D printed, to metal, to wood, to precision plastic.
+There are even clever DIY designs that use cardboard.
 But buyer beware!
 Quality, sturdiness, appearance and price vary widely.
 When shopping for a Volca stand, pay attention to the materials used, especially in the pieces that connect the side panels together.
-Does the stand clamp the Volcas like a vise, or is the stand sturdy on its own?
-Will the stand be stable when the Volcas are played?
-Will the stand have a tendency to tip backwards?
+Is the stand designed to prevent structural failure?
+(Screwing into the edge of an MDF panel can easily lead to failure.)
+Is the stand freestanding (or does it squeeze the Volcas for stability)?
+Can it be assembled/disassembled without tools?
+Is the stand able to resist falling backwards or wobbling side-to-side when the Volcas are played?
+Is there room for cable routing?
 Can the stand be expanded or added to?
-Is the stand designed in a way that could easily fail (such as screwing into the edge of an MDF bar)?

 - Captive V2, V3, V4 >>> secure, flippable

 - Bendit Tray >>> holds 2 Volcas, allowing them to fit on nearly any KVgear stand